aws/karpenter-provider-aws/website/content/en/preview/concepts/node-templates.md

     --BOUNDARY--
 ```
-## status.subnet
+## status.subnets
-The status will contain the resolved subnets.
-The `id` and `zone` are the Subnet ID and Availability Zone respectively.
-The list is sorted by the on Available IP Address Count in decreasing order.
-The `status.subnet` contains resolved Subnet selector values utilized for node launch.
+`status.subnets` contains the `id` and `zone` of the subnets utilized during node launch.
+The subnets are sorted by the available IP address count in decreasing order.

 **Examples**